TULiberalArts/Environmental-Studies/pages/student-life.md

 title: Student Life
 description: >-
   Consider studying abroad, applying for awards or scholarships, and joining an undergraduate student organization or graduate professional organization such as Gamma Theta Upsilon, through the Environmental Studies program in the department of Geography and Urban Studies at Temple University's College of Liberal Arts.
 keywords: 'Department of Geography and Urban Studies, student organizations, Environmental Studies scholarships, Environmental Studies awards, Gamma Theta Upsilon'
 # custom variables
-sidebar: false
 ---
 Earning your environmental studies degree is about more than what you learn in the classroom.
 Consider [studying abroad](#study-abroad), applying for [awards or scholarships](#environmental-studies-awards-and-scholarships), join an [undergraduate student organization](#student-organizations-for-environmental-studies-students) or our [graduate professional organization](#graduate-professional-organizations-for-environmental-studies).